 Palliative Care

-For two decades, the Foundation has been a steadfast supporter of palliative care, enabling both adult and children's hospices to deliver dignified, compassionate care.
+For two decades, The Foundation has been a steadfast supporter of palliative care, enabling both adult and children's hospices to deliver dignified, compassionate care.

-Over two decades, the Foundation has championed palliative care across the UK, supporting hospices and community services that enable people facing life-limiting illnesses to receive expert, compassionate care.
+Over two decades, The Foundation has championed palliative care across the UK, supporting hospices and community services that enable people facing life-limiting illnesses to receive expert, compassionate care.

 We have funded adult hospices delivering in-patient care, specialist nursing, and bereavement support for grieving families.